AdamJ-Dev/unfoolable-blog-CMS/README.md

 Such tasks are possible according to the following permissions:

 ```
-  create a blog: owner;
+  create a blog: admin;
-  update a blog: owner;
+  update a blog: admin;
-  delete a blog: owner;
+  delete a blog: admin;
-  pin a comment: owner;
+  pin a comment: admin;
   create a verified comment: user;
   edit your own verified comment: user;
-  delete a comment: owner;
+  delete a comment: admin;
 ```

-AdamJ-Dev is the only owner.
-An owner is also a user.
-To *become* a user, you have to sign up.
+An admin is also a user.
+To become a user, you have to sign up.
 To sign up, you require a passcode.
-The passcode is known only to existing users, and may be changed at the owner's discretion.
+The passcode is known only to existing admins, and may be changed at the application owner's discretion.

 ## Getting started: